Juvenile Crimes Attorney - Juvenile Lawyer

 4. Whether your child has violated a prior court order.

-At the juvenile detention hearing your child's attorney will enter a plea admitting or denying the petition.
+At the first court date, your child's attorney will enter a plea admitting or denying the petition.
 Most attorneys will deny the petition pending evaluation of the states case.

 If your child is detained, he or she has a right to a speedy trial to take place within 15 court days of the arraignment.
-If your child is not in custody, the speedy trial requires an adjudication date within 30 calendar days.
+If your child is not in custody, your child has a right to a speedy trial that requires an adjudication date within 30 calendar days.
+A child thru his counsel also has the right to waive time to a date beyond the statutory time period.

 JUVENILE ARRAIGNMENT DATE

-If your child is not in custody, his first court date is called an arraignment.
-Your child's attorney will often enter a denial of the petition and set a pretrial and a court date.
+If your child is not in custody, his first court date is called an arraignment or a pro per pretrial depending on what county you are in.
+Your child's attorney will often enter a denial of the petition and set a pretrial and a date for adjudication.

 JUVENILE PRETRIAL DATE